kyma-project/kyma/docs/kyma/04-02-local-installation.md

   From a release
   </summary>

-  1. Provision minikube this command:
+  1. Provision a kubernetes cluster on minikube ready to be installed with Kyma run this command:

      ```bash
      kyma provision minikube
      ```
      > **NOTE:** Kyma CLI command above uses default minikube vm driver installed for your OS, for list of default vm driver for supported OS and other available vm drivers you can read from [here](http://github.com/kyma-project/cli)
-  2. Go to [this](https://github.com/kyma-project/kyma/releases/) page and choose the latest release.

-  3. Export the release version as an environment variable:
+  2. Install Kyma with latest release, run following command:
      ```bash
+     kyma install
+     ```
+     > **NOTE** If you need install a specific Kyma release use following steps

+  3. Go to [this](https://github.com/kyma-project/kyma/releases/) page and choose the latest release.

+  4. Export the release version as an environment variable:
+     ```bash
      export KYMA_RELEASE={KYMA_RELEASE_VERSION}
      ```
-  4. Install Kyma release `$KYMA_RELEASE` in minikube:
+  5. Install Kyma release `$KYMA_RELEASE` in minikube:
      ```bash
      kyma install -r $KYMA_RELEASE
      ```

      Wait until installation process completed

+  6. After the installation is completed, you can access the Console UI.
+Go to [this](https://console.kyma.local) address and select **Login with Email**.
+Use the **admin@kyma.cx** email address and the password printed in the terminal after installation finished.

+  7. At this point, Kyma is ready for you to explore.
+See what you can achieve using the Console UI or check out one of the [available examples](https://github.com/kyma-project/examples).

   </details>
   <details>
   <summary>